ericpruitt/ipvd/README.md

 more than a single, valid question, the ipvd server should respond.

 To build the binary, run `make` in the root of this repository which will create an executable named "ipvd".
+The ipvd server has been succesfully tested on Linux and OpenBSD 5.9.

 Example
 -------